A Journey of Seeking Pressure and Forces in the Nucleon: Introduction

 \section{Introduction}

-The energy-momentum tensor (EMT) of Quantum Chromodynamics (QCD) has emerged as a powerful tool for probing the internal structure of the proton and neutron.
+The energy-momentum tensor (EMT) of quantum chromodynamics (QCD) has emerged as a powerful tool for probing the internal structure of the proton and neutron.
 One of the earliest examples was the measurement of the spin-2 parts of quark and gluon EMT matrix elements through the deep-inelastic scattering~\cite{Georgi:1974wnj,Gross:1973zrg}.
 These matrix elements correspond to the longitudinal momentum fractions of the nucleon carried by quarks and gluons, respectively, in the infinite momentum frame (IMF)~\cite{Peskin:1995ev}.
 At the end of the 1980's, Jaffe and Manohar utilized the EMT to derive the spin sum rule of the nucleon in the IMF~\cite{Jaffe:1989jz}, a result later generalized by one of the present authors~\cite{Ji:1996ek}.
 The EMT has also played a central role in analyzing the nucleon’s mass structure~\cite{Ji:1994av,Ji:1995sv}.
 A crucial ingredient in these studies is the nucleon matrix elements of the QCD EMT in different momentum states, parametrized using the gravitational form factors (GFFs)~\cite{Kobzarev:1962wt,Pagels:1966zza,Ji:1996ek,Ji:1996nm}, which have become a focal point of both theoretical and experimental research efforts in recent years.
+While the early works about GFFs~\cite{Kobzarev:1962wt,Pagels:1966zza} concerned about the total EMT, whereas the recent QCD studies are mainly about the individual quark and gluon contributions to the bound state structure.

-One of the important phenomenological advances has been the recognition that the spin-2 GFFs of the QCD EMT can be obtained from the generalized parton distributions (GPDs)~\cite{Muller:1994ses,Ji:1996ek,Ji:1997gm}.
-Moreover, it has been proposed to measure the GPDs through deeply-virtual Compton scattering~\cite{Ji:1996ek,Ji:1996nm} and diffractive meson production processes~\cite{Radyushkin:1996ru,Collins:1996fb} (see also~\cite{Ji:2016djn} for an historical overview and~\cite{Qiu:2022pla,Qiu:2022bpq} for references on the recent developments).
+One of the important phenomenological advances has been the recognition that the spin-2 GFFs of the QCD EMT can be obtained from the generalized parton distributions (GPDs)~\cite{Ji:1996ek,Ji:1997gm,Muller:1994ses}.
+Moreover, it has been proposed to measure the GPDs through deeply-virtual Compton scattering~\cite{Ji:1996ek,Ji:1996nm} and diffractive meson production processes~\cite{Radyushkin:1996ru,Collins:1996fb} (see also~\cite{Ji:2016djn} for a historical overview and~\cite{Qiu:2022pla,Qiu:2022bpq} for references on the recent developments).
 There are also many lattice QCD calculations of GPDs and GFFs reported in the literature, including but not limited to~\cite{Mathur:1999uf,Hagler:2003jd,Gockeler:2003jfa,LHPC:2007blg,Shanahan:2018pib,Shanahan:2018nnv,Alexandrou:2020zbe,Pefkou:2021fni,Hackett:2023nkr,Hackett:2023rif,Lin:2023gxz}.